May 20, 2018

 Often teachers get caught up and overwhelmed by looking at the big picture.
 Tasks can appear overwhelming that way.
 Getting all that information out during instruction time seems just too much.
 There are more productive and less daunting paths we can take.
 One shift is to put the instructional time on video as a flipped lesson.
 Use it in class time while differentiating and using formative assessment.

 Formative assessment provides ongoing feedback to guide students and teachers in the direction of their goals.
-This is in contrast to summative assessment.
-Game over, let’s see what you learned for a grade.
+This is in contrast to summative assessment, which says Game over, let’s see what you learned for a grade.
 Not so with FA.

 Think of formative assessment as assessment for learning and not an assessment of learning.
 For this reason, it isn't graded in the same way as summative assessment.